This user agreement will be effective on January 12, 2023.

-If you are using the Dropp Services on an Apple device, you acknowledge and agree that Apple, and Apple’s subsidiaries, are third party beneficiaries of this Agreement and that Apple will have the right (and will be deemed to have accepted the right) to enforce this Agreement against you as a third party beneficiary.
-Such rights may also accrue to other handset manufacturers and operating systems that participate in the Dropp services.
+If you are using the Dropp Services on an Apple device, you acknowledge and agree that Apple, and Apple’s subsidiaries, are third party beneficiaries of this Agreement, and that Apple will have the right (and will be deemed to have accepted the right) to enforce this agreement against you as a third party beneficiary.
+Such rights may also accrue to other handset manufacturers and operating systems which participate in the Dropp services.

 If you receive information about any Dropp customer, you must keep the information confidential and only use it in connection with the Dropp services.
 You may not disclose or distribute any information about Dropp users to a third party or use the information for marketing purposes unless you receive that user’s express consent to do so.
 You may not send unsolicited emails to a Dropp customer or use the Dropp services to collect payments for sending, or assist in sending, unsolicited emails to third parties.

 The privacy and data protection laws that may apply include any associated regulations, regulatory requirements and codes of practice applicable to the provision of the services described in this agreement.